engmtcdrm/banner/README.md

-# banner
+# proem

-Python class to create a banner for command line applications.
+Python class to create a block of information on a command line application.

 # Examples